Introducing 3DCNN ResNets for ASD full-body kinematic assessment: a comparison with hand-crafted features: Materials

 \subsection{The Experimental Setup and data collection}

-Due to concerns regarding discomfort in ASD individuals while using traditional head-mounted displays (HMDs) \citep{minissi-usability}, we opted for the CAVE Automatic Virtual Environment (CAVE) as our VR system \citep{cave-herrman, cave-use7, cave-use5}.
-Unlike traditional HMDs, this setup eliminates problems related to cybersickness and the discomfort caused by ill-fitting HMDs, which can be challenging for individuals with ASD, especially young children.
+Due to concerns regarding discomfort in individuals with ASD while using traditional head-mounted displays (HMDs) \cite{minissi-usability}, we opted for the CAVE Automatic Virtual Environment (CAVE) as our VR system \cite{cave-herrman, cave-use7, cave-use5}.
+Particularly, the extended exposure to HMDs can raise concerns for young children with severe autism, as they may experience an abrupt plunge into a virtual world that seems detached from the actual external environment \cite{Bradley_hdm}.
+This could also arise symptoms related to their sensory disfunction.
+Furthermore, it is typically not advised for young children to engage with HMDs for prolonged durations because their visual systems are still developing \cite{newbutt_hdm}.The CAVE system stands out as a favorable choice due to its capability to monitor the full-body movements of the participants, who can play freely in the room without the necessity for wearable sensors.
+In addition, unlike traditional HMDs, the CAVE setup eliminates problems related to cybersickness and the discomfort caused by ill-fitting HMDs, which can be particularly challenging for young individuals with ASD.
 The CAVE room (4 m x 4 m x 3 m) is equipped with three ultra-short lens projectors positioned in the ceiling, projecting wide 100° images at a distance of 55 centimeters.
-The main components of the virtual scenes were displayed on the central (3 m x 4 m) wall, while the projections on the two (4 m x 4 m) lateral surfaces enhanced the participants' sense of being within the virtual environment.
+The main components of the virtual scenes were displayed on the central (3 m x 4 m) wall, while the projections on the two (4 m x 4 m) lateral surfaces further enhanced the participants' sense of being within the virtual environment.

-To enable participants' interactions within the virtual environment, we employed an Azure Kinect DK, equipped with an RGB-D camera capable of capturing at 30 frames per second.
-The camera, in conjunction with a real-time computer vision algorithm, tracked 32 different body joints representing the user's body position.
-As a result, we were able to create a dynamic silhouette of the participant, mirroring their movements into the virtual environment.

-Additionally, the data obtained from the Azure Kinect DK was stored in a text file.
-Each line in the file contained: the 3D position of each joint at a specific frame, a corresponding timestamp, and a unique identifier for each body detected in the scene by the computer vision algorithm.
+To enable participants' interactions within the virtual environment, we employed an Azure Kinect DK, equipped with an RGB-D camera capable of capturing 640x576 pixels at 30 frames per second.
+The camera, in conjunction with the Azure Kinect Body Tracking SDK real-time computer vision algorithm, tracked 32 different body joints representing the user's body position.
+As a result, we were able to create a dynamic silhouette of the participant, accurately mirroring their movements into the projected virtual environment.
+Additionally, the data obtained from the computer vision algorithm was recorded as temporal sequences of the 32 body parts and stored in a text file, with each line containing the 3D position of each joint, a timestamp, and a unique identifier for each detected body in the scene.